Spirit of the Rockies CD Released!

 Jens Kruger has been named as the fourth recipient of the Steve Martin Prize for Excellence in Banjo and Bluegrass Music.
 Kruger is known for his innovative banjo composition and performance that integrates folk music with European classical music.
-Kruger is the first North Carolina resident and first winner born outside of the United States.
+Kruger is the first North Carolina resident and first winner born outside the of United States.

 Kruger is known for his inventive, hard to categorize musical style of composition and performance, which can be described as thoughtful and lyrical.
-His virtuosic playing style ranges from the very complex to the simple and profound.
+His virtuosic playing style ranges from the very complex, to the simple and profound.
 Jens Kruger and The Kruger Brothers have raised awareness about bluegrass music by writing and performing classical pieces that incorporate the instrumentation of banjo, guitar and bass.
 The Kruger Brothers consist of Jens Kruger (banjo, harmony vocals), Uwe Kruger (guitar, lead and harmony vocals) and Joel Landsberg (bass, harmony vocals).
-Click here to read the full story.
+Click to read the entire story.

 Remembering Doc CD

 This recording is a labor of love.
 Doc was our friend long before he had ever heard of us.
 We felt close to him.
 Luckily for us all, he recorded a vast repertoire that enabled him to touch the hearts of millions and fill them with a longing for a better world.
 His infectious enthusiasm yet humble approach to his art made us want to travel the world as musicians.